klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 const account = newKeyring.toAccount(options)
 ```

-If you want to update accountKey to [AccountKeyLegacy] or [accountKeyFail], create an Account instance as shown below and assign it to the `account` field of the transaction.
+If you want to update AccountKey to [AccountKeyLegacy] or [accountKeyFail], create an Account instance as shown below and assign it to the `account` field of the transaction.

 ```javascript
 // Create an account with AccountKeyLegacy